Jhd9252/jhd9252.github.io/_posts/2022-11-15-Dimensionality-Reduction.md

 On a planet with a radius of 3,958.8 mi, 7 continents and 8 billion people, there exists more information than we know what to do with.
 As we know, data must be *conceptualized*, *measured* by humans and *interpreted* (preferably without bias).
 Just as we know that not all data is required for a good predication.
 Horsepower is a good indicator for the top speed of a sportsbike, less so for predicting the driver comfort of a sedan.

 There's always been a fundamental perspective of *minimalism*.
 The idea that there exists more satisfaction with less.
-Whether this be with lifestyle, work/life balance, social media, etc.
+Whether this is with lifestyle, work/life balance, social media, etc.

 There's no surprise that this ideology has morphed into a technical approach when it comes to data. *Occam's Razor* states that the less moving parts a model has, the better the general performance.
 Primarily this concerns the model.
 Choosing a simple model that fits the data well, will capture more key insights and features without too much noise.
 Simplicity for general performance.
 The question is, does this *less is more* approach apply to the data itself?